Stat-Mat/GyrospeedWin/README.md

 GyrospeedWin \<crunched-prg-file> -or- \<folder-containing-crunched-prgs>

+Alternatively, you can simply drag and drop a PRG file or folder containing PRG files onto the executable filename in Windows Explorer.

 The crunched PRG files should have a BASIC SYS line at $0801 to run the program (e.g. crunched with Exomizer etc) and can be loaded into the address range $0400 - $cfff.

 ## Features